reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   void accept(T t, long value);
 }
 ```
-**This is the (reference, long) specialization of `BiConsumer`.** Unlike most other functional interfaces, `ObjLongConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object, long)`.
+The `ObjIntConsumer` interface is a specialized version of `BiConsumer` that operates via side-effects.
+Unlike many other functional interfaces, `ObjIntConsumer` is designed to perform its operations through side-effects.
+This functional interface has a method called `accept()`, which takes an `Object` and an `int` as parameters.

-Scenario to showcase use of `ObjLongConsumer`:
+Example showcasing the implementation of `ObjLongConsumer`:
 ```java
 @Test
 void objLongConsumer() {